The Paper: “A Study of the Kaimuki Community,” 1939

 There are very few maps or papers in the RASRL collection that deal with areas that might be considered “suburban” or areas of Honolulu where middle and upper class residents lived.
 This could be because most of the RASRL writers were working class students and wrote about their own homes and experiences.
 It might also be that, given the Sociology Department’s focus on immigrants, assimilation, and social problems, Kāhala and Mānoa were much less likely to be scrutinized.

 Kaimukī seems to occupy space between two worlds.
 It is physically situated between a rural, agricultural landscape and a modern urban setting.
 It also exists between the local working class in neighborhoods like Kalihi and Kaka‘ako and wealthy communities occupied by Hawaii’s elites.
-What goes unscrutinized and therefore unseen is absent from the RASRL collection, outside the frame of reference, an invitation to go further in.
+What goes unscrutinized and therefore unseen is absent from the RASRL collection, outside the frame of reference, an invitation for further exploration.